 Bus Transportation at Walt Disney World

 Did you know that Walt Disney World has a bus fleet the size of Atlanta?
 Each Walt Disney World Resort hotel (as well as Walt Disney World Swan and Dolphin Resorts) offers complimentary bus service to and from the theme parks and Disney Springs.
 Direct bus service between theme parks and Disney Springs is currently suspended, so you'll need to hop to a hotel first and transfer.
-If headed to the water parks, you'll typically need to transfer at Disney Springs.
+If you're headed to the water parks, you'll typically need to transfer buses at Disney Springs.

 If traveling to and from the airport, the complimentary Magical Express has ended its service as of Jan.
 1, 2022, but there are third-party options available for an additional cost.
 And don't froget ... we frogs have awesome deals on car rentals, which you can bundle with your tickets or hotel stay for maximum savings!)

 The monorail may be the very first mode of transportation you think of when it comes to Walt Disney World!
 We're usually "Team Monorail" when heading to Magic Kingdom.
 The Express Monorail goes directly between the park and the Transportation and Ticket Center (TTC), while the Resort Monorail also includes stops at Disney's Polynesian Village Resort, Disney's Grand Floridian Resort and Spa and Disney’s Contemporary Resort.

 The EPCOT monorail transports guests directly from the Transportation and Ticket Center to EPCOT.
 Tad and Lily love it when the monorail actually journeys through part of EPCOT.
 Remember that the monorail only goes back and forth between the two locations, so you'll need to transfer to the Express Monorail to get to Magic Kingdom.